Monday, August 31, 2020

 Sunday, August 23, 2020

-I finished her book today; it's a quick and easy read, coming in at 211 pages.
-It's also a good book, with the best writing coming toward the end, in the last chapter and the epilogue.
+I finished Mary Trump's book today; it's a quick and easy read, coming in at 211 pages.
+The best writing comes toward the end, in the last chapter and the epilogue.
 It is there you find her strongest psychological assessments of Donald Trump, and they are very interesting since she is educated as a clinical psychologist.
 Rather than my writing a review of the book, I encourage everyone to read it, as it is well-worth reading.
 I am including some quotes from the book (Fred is Donald Trump's father, Freddy is Mary's father and Donald's brother who died very young).
 The quotes speak for themselves.

 • “The fact is, Donald’s pathologies are so complex and his behaviors so often inexplicable that coming up with an accurate and comprehensive diagnosis would require a full battery of psychological and neuropsychological tests that he’ll never sit for.
 At this point, we can’t evaluate his day-to-day functioning because he is, in the West Wing, essentially institutionalized.
 Donald has been institutionalized for most of his adult life, so there is no way to know how he would thrive, or even survive, on his own in the real world.”